japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-OneSideHashJoiner.md

 [[storeAndJoinWithOtherSide-nonLateRows-flatMap]]
 For every <<inputIter, input row>> (possibly <<storeAndJoinWithOtherSide-nonLateRows, watermarked>>), `storeAndJoinWithOtherSide` applies the <<preJoinFilter, preJoinFilter>> predicate and branches off per result (<<preJoinFilter-true, true>> or <<preJoinFilter-false, false>>).

-NOTE: `storeAndJoinWithOtherSide` is used when `StreamingSymmetricHashJoinExec` physical operator is requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#processPartitions, process partitions of the left and right sides of a stream-stream join>>.
+NOTE: `storeAndJoinWithOtherSide` is used when `StreamingSymmetricHashJoinExec` physical operator is requested to <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#processPartitions, process partitions of the left and right sides of a stream-stream join>>.

 ==== [[preJoinFilter-true]] `preJoinFilter` Predicate Positive (`true`)

 When the <<preJoinFilter, preJoinFilter>> predicate succeeds on an input row, `storeAndJoinWithOtherSide` extracts the join key (using the <<keyGenerator, keyGenerator>>) and requests the given `OneSideHashJoiner` (`otherSideJoiner`) for the <<joinStateManager, SymmetricHashJoinStateManager>> that is in turn requested for the state values for the extracted join key.
 The values are then processed (_mapped over_) using the given `generateJoinedRow` function and then filtered by the <<postJoinFilter, post-join filter>>.

-`storeAndJoinWithOtherSide` uses the <<stateKeyWatermarkPredicateFunc, stateKeyWatermarkPredicateFunc>> (on the extracted join key) and the <<stateValueWatermarkPredicateFunc, stateValueWatermarkPredicateFunc>> (on the current input row) to determine whether to request the <<joinStateManager, SymmetricHashJoinStateManager>> to <<spark-sql-streaming-SymmetricHashJoinStateManager.adoc#append, append>> the key and the input row (to a join state).
+`storeAndJoinWithOtherSide` uses the <<stateKeyWatermarkPredicateFunc, stateKeyWatermarkPredicateFunc>> (on the extracted join key) and the <<stateValueWatermarkPredicateFunc, stateValueWatermarkPredicateFunc>> (on the current input row) to determine whether to request the <<joinStateManager, SymmetricHashJoinStateManager>> to <<spark-sql-streaming-SymmetricHashJoinStateManager.md#append, append>> the key and the input row (to a join state).
 If so, `storeAndJoinWithOtherSide` increments the <<updatedStateRowsCount, updatedStateRowsCount>> counter.

 ==== [[preJoinFilter-false]] `preJoinFilter` Predicate Negative (`false`)

-When the <<preJoinFilter, preJoinFilter>> predicate fails on an input row, `storeAndJoinWithOtherSide` creates a new `Iterator[InternalRow]` of joined rows per <<joinSide, join side>> and <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#joinType, type>>:
+When the <<preJoinFilter, preJoinFilter>> predicate fails on an input row, `storeAndJoinWithOtherSide` creates a new `Iterator[InternalRow]` of joined rows per <<joinSide, join side>> and <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#joinType, type>>:

-* For <<spark-sql-streaming-SymmetricHashJoinStateManager.adoc#LeftSide, LeftSide>> and `LeftOuter`, the join row is the current row with the values of the right side all `null` (`nullRight`)
+* For <<spark-sql-streaming-SymmetricHashJoinStateManager.md#LeftSide, LeftSide>> and `LeftOuter`, the join row is the current row with the values of the right side all `null` (`nullRight`)

-* For <<spark-sql-streaming-SymmetricHashJoinStateManager.adoc#RightSide, RightSide>> and `RightOuter`, the join row is the current row with the values of the left side all `null` (`nullLeft`)
+* For <<spark-sql-streaming-SymmetricHashJoinStateManager.md#RightSide, RightSide>> and `RightOuter`, the join row is the current row with the values of the left side all `null` (`nullLeft`)

 * For all other combinations, the iterator is simply empty (that will be removed from the output by the outer <<storeAndJoinWithOtherSide-nonLateRows-flatMap, nonLateRows.flatMap>>).